IsarNejad/TCAV-for-Text-Classifiers/README.md

 augment-DoE-based.ipynb: This colab notebook trains an augmented Wiki classifier discussed in section 6.
 The data augmnetation is based on DoE scores saved in 'toxic_DoEs.csv'.
 We use the trainer module from Huggingface for training a RoBerta-based binary classifier.

-Python modules:

-word_process.py: used to preprocess tweets

-Roberta_model_data.py : class to define roberta model and to compute gradients and logits of the classifier

-TCAV.py: fuctions to claculate sensitivities and the TCAV scores (Section 4)

-DoE.py: functions to calcualte the DoE score (Sections 5 and 6)